mstocco/mariostoc.co/content/traininglog/20200830-ironman2021-52weeksout.md

 I did get on the bike for a spin of the waterfront.
 Before I left, the weather was sunny with a breeze.
 I mentalty pushed through the idea of how much it is going to suck pedalling on a windy day; the truth was that the wind didn't bother me once I got going.
 First time to pedal a bike in a month.
 I have no regret for the time off but I was in a really good mood by the time I got home.

-The effort was easy and steady with a bit of fun on the odd hill.
+The effort was easy with a bit of fun on the odd hill.
 I felt a bit of a twinge in both knee caps that eventually passed after 50 minutes or so.